9 Invariant Subspaces and Eigenvalues

 The matrix exponential extends the exponential function to matrices, enabling solutions to systems of differential equations.

-Definition 9.10 (Matrix exponential) For A \in M_n(\mathbb{F}), the matrix exponential is e^A = \sum_{k=0}^\infty \frac{A^k}{k!} = I + A + \frac{A^2}{2!} + \frac{A^3}{3!} + \cdots.
+Definition 9.8 (Matrix exponential) For A \in M_n(\mathbb{F}), the matrix exponential is e^A = \sum_{k=0}^\infty \frac{A^k}{k!} = I + A + \frac{A^2}{2!} + \frac{A^3}{3!} + \cdots.

 Proof.
-In any submultiplicative norm \|\cdot\| (satisfying \|AB\| \le \|A\| \|B\|), we have \|A^k\| \le \|A\|^k.
-Thus \left\|\sum_{k=0}^\infty \frac{A^k}{k!}\right\| \le \sum_{k=0}^\infty \frac{\|A\|^k}{k!} = e^{\|A\|} < \infty. \quad \square
+In any submultiplicative norm (\|AB\| \le \|A\| \|B\|), we have \|A^k\| \le \|A\|^k.
+Thus \sum_{k=0}^\infty \left\|\frac{A^k}{k!}\right\| \le \sum_{k=0}^\infty \frac{\|A\|^k}{k!} = e^{\|A\|} < \infty. \quad \square

 Example.
-For A = \begin{pmatrix} 0 & 1 \\ -1 & 0 \end{pmatrix} (rotation by 90°), the eigenvalues are \pm i.
-The matrix exponential is e^{tA} = \begin{pmatrix} \cos t & \sin t \\ -\sin t & \cos t \end{pmatrix}, giving the standard rotation matrix—a continuous family of rotations parametrized by time t.
+For A = \begin{pmatrix} 0 & 1 \\ -1 & 0 \end{pmatrix} (the infinitesimal generator of rotation), the eigenvalues are \pm i and e^{tA} = \begin{pmatrix} \cos t & \sin t \\ -\sin t & \cos t \end{pmatrix}, a continuous family of rotations parametrized by t.

 Chapter 10 introduces inner product spaces and examines operators preserving geometric structure.
 The spectral theorem shows that self-adjoint operators on inner product spaces always diagonalize with orthonormal eigenbases, providing geometric meaning to the abstract algebraic decomposition developed here.
 Normal operators admit similar spectral decompositions, and the interplay between algebraic and geometric structure governs the theory of operators on Hilbert spaces.